Call for Workshops and Tutorials

 Download this document in MS Word format

-The Wireless Telecommunications Symposium is soliciting tutorial and workshop proposals for WTS 2008, which will be held on April 24-26, 2008 at the Kellogg West Conference Center on the campus of Cal Poly Pomona in Pomona, California.
+The Wireless Telecommunications Symposium (WTS) is soliciting tutorial and workshop proposals for WTS 2009, which will be held on April 22-24, 2009 at the Crowne Plaza Prague Hotel in the Czech Republic.
 WTS brings together industry professionals and academics from companies, governmental agencies, and universities around the world to exchange information on advances in mobile communications and wireless networking technology, applications, management, and security.
-The theme for WTS 2008 will be "Global Wireless Communications".
-For further information about WTS 2008 visit www.csupomona.edu/~wtsi.
+The theme for WTS 2009 will be "Global Wireless Communications: A View from Europe".
+For further information about WTS 2009 visit www.csupomona.edu/~wtsi.

 Goals and Submission Format